da5nsy/ReproducibleResearch/episodes/step1Folders.md

 - Having our data and materials well organised, so others in our team can find data

-- By being clear in our plans and processes through Data Management Plans and Standard Operating Procedures
+- By being clear in our plans through Data Management Plans

 :::::::::::::::::::::::::::::::::::::::::::::::